franckalbinet/gis-training-jelsa/src/spatial-agg.md

 ## Exercise outline & memos

-In this module, given our previous analysis, we would like to perform a fine-grained analysis of the outbreak situation at a higher resolution (large scale) in the southeast Romania, especially in these counties:
+In this module, given our previous analysis, we would like to perform a fine-grained analysis of the outbreak situation at a higher resolution (large scale) in Southeast Romania, especially in these counties:
 * Ialomița
 * Constanța
 * Călărași